WarMechanic/AItheric-Magic/README.md

 - Download or copy files of your choosing from this repository.

-1. Use the 'Import World Info' feature when you click the lorebook header.

-    OR

-2. Manually insert the file into a worlds folder: `SillyTavern/data/%some username%/worlds/` or `SillyTavern/public/worlds/`
+- Manually insert the file into a worlds folder: `SillyTavern/data/%some username%/worlds/` or `SillyTavern/public/worlds/`

 ---